 Although the Black Power groups varied in organisational structure, they all carried out broadly similar activities and were Marxist of either Maoist or Trotskyite persuasion.
-Black Power groups’ ambitious programmes included regular meetings; pamphleteering and newspaper production; self-defence training; police monitoring; social events and cultural activities; supplementary schools for black children; political demonstrations; free breakfast programmes; community bookshops and advice centres and even housing projects.
-They supported anti-colonialist struggles abroad, among which they included the Irish Republican cause.
+Black Power groups’ ambitious programmes included regular meetings; pamphleteering and newspaper production; self-defence training; police monitoring; social events and cultural activities; supplementary schools for black children; political demonstrations; free breakfast programmes; community bookshops, advice centres and even housing projects.
+They supported anti-colonial struggles abroad, among which they included the Irish Republican cause.

 In addition, from 1975 the government offered a juicy carrot in the form of generous funding to black community groups, as long as they worked within guidelines set by their local authorities.
 The Urban Programme started in 1968 to give additional funds to areas with high levels of immigration to mitigate deprivation.
 The 1975 tranche of funding was aimed specifically at black self-help groups, many of which were run by or had evolved from Black Power organisations.
 This method of divorcing the political aims of radical black organisations from their social welfare activities proved to be extremely successful.

 Although a few groups that had started life as part of the Black Power movement continued to exist into the 1980s and 1990s, after the mid-1970s they no longer found Black Power a useful concept around which to organise.
+The concept of blackness as a political identity that encompassed people of both African and Asian descent became increasingly fragile.
 The Black Panther Movement changed its name to the Black Workers Movement in 1973 to reflect its focus on class oppression.
 In the same year, the BUFP dropped the Black Power mantra ‘Power To The People’ from its newspaper’s masthead.
 The BLF continued, but its focus on cultural nationalism caused the membership to dwindle as Asians felt increasingly unwelcome.
 After a last burst of publicity in September 1975, when three armed men claiming to be affiliated with the BLF took staff and diners at the Spaghetti House restaurant in Knightsbridge hostage after a botched robbery, the organisation shrank into obscurity.See 1975: London’s Spaghetti House siege ends, On this day, BBC News, no date, accessed 8/8/2019.

 Material for this article is taken from R Wild, ‘Black was the Colour of Our Fight: Black Power in Britain 1955-1976′, PhD dissertation (2008).